 We harvest our own pure Well water, free from chlorine, fluoride or any nasty added chemicals, which runs from all the kitchen taps in the Lodge and is tested annually in line with Health & Safety regulations.
 All the water used throughout the business is harvested from this Well.
 To date we have not had a water meter in order to monitor consumption however we are in the process of installing one so that going forward we will be able to measure and monitor the water use on a monthly basis.

 A natural reed-bed and wetland system was created for processing all the grey/waste water from the Lodge.
 This is an eco-friendly alternative for harnessing bacteria and natural ecological processes for the breakdown of the organic matter in wastewater – ensuring that no polluting waters enter the natural environment around us.
 No bleach, chlorine or any harsh detergents or cleaning products are ever used.

-As a self-catering destination there is only so much control we have over water consumption but below are some of the measures we currently take to try to reduce consumption:
+Below are some of the other measures we currently take to try to reduce consumption:

 • Water-saving tap fittings are installed on all the sinks

-• There are water-saving dual flush mechanisms on all toilets.
+• There are water-saving dual flush mechanisms on all toilets in the Lodge

-• Recommending guests and staff by way of signage and on our Guest Information page to adopt more water conscious behaviour, (e.g. re-boiling the same water for hot water bottles every night, using less water when cooking, not filling the kettle for just one cup of tea, not filling the sink for just a small amount of washing-up, not letting tap run while brushing teeth, etc.)
+• Encouraging guests and staff by way of signage and on our Guest Information page/Pre-Arrival emails to adopt more water conscious behaviour, (e.g. reducing shower times, re-boiling the same water for hot water bottles every night, using less water when cooking, not filling the kettle for just one cup of tea, not filling the sink for just a small amount of washing-up, not letting tap run while brushing teeth, etc.)

 4c.
 Waste production